 Appropriation of funds is still pending from the State Legislature.
 The project is one of several which will receive $4.5 million total among them.

 Uinta-Wasatch-Cache National Forest Supervisor Dave Whittekiend said the forest has money through its budget as well as through Uinta County, Wyo., for the project.
-Any additional funding would mean more timber harvesting would be possible, he said.

 In what is being called the Roughneck Vegetation Restoration Project, the forest will open a bidding process to any company that shows it can harvest the timber in the area.